SAP/karma-ui5/README.md

 > Note: the module type needs to be defined manually in this case.

-### Proxy
+### UI5 URL
-Using a proxy it is possible to serve UI5 resources from a specific destination.
-A proxy could for example be used for  test execution with different UI5 versions.
+By specifying an URL it is possible to serve UI5 resources from a specific destination.

 ```json
 "ui5": {